syphyr/dnscrypt_proxy_prebuilt/etc/dnscrypt-proxy/public-resolvers.md

 ## dnsforfamily

-Block adult websites, gambling websites and advertisements.
+(DNSCrypt Protocol) Block adult websites, gambling websites, malwares and advertisements.
+It also enforces safe search in: Google, YouTube, Bing, DuckDuckGo and Yandex.

+Social websites like Facebook and Instagram are not blocked.
 No DNS queries are logged.

-As of March 2019 2.1million websites are blocked and new websites are added to blacklist daily.
+As of December 2020 2.7 million websites are blocked and new websites are added to blacklist daily.
+Completely free, no ads or any commercial motive.
+Operating for 3 years now.

 Warning: This server is incompatible with anonymization.